DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Couldn't blame her for it.
 Being attacked by such monster.
 If by any chance he would be few seconds late, Kai couldn't imagine what would happen.
-Being shaken by it is only natural.
+Being shaken by it was only natural.

 "Let's rest for now.
 Until you'll calm down."